By: Marilyn L. Davis

 8. Turned off the light

 Then I went to the kitchen.
-Now those nine things may seem small to you, but I got all of them done.
+Now those eight things may seem small to you, but I got all of them done.

-Doing those nine things allowed me to feel productive, and that was something I didn’t feel in my addiction.
+Doing those eight things allowed me to feel productive, which I didn’t feel in my addiction.
 In fact, I can remember one time that I referred to myself as a slug.
 Just sitting and nodding out.

 While coffee is brewing, I’ll check the phone for messages.
 Yep, three.
 Granddaughter, business, and an old friend.
-I can reply in five minutes.
+I can reply to all of them in five minutes, texts to set up times to talk – another 3 tasks accomplished.

 Savor the Moment

-Ah, the first cup of coffee of the day.
-I check Jackson’s food before I sit down to the computer to check emails for From Addict 2 Advocate and Two Drops of Ink.
+The coffee is almost made, so I check Jackson’s food before I sit down to the computer to check emails for From Addict 2 Advocate and Two Drops of Ink.
 When he’s got food, he’s a happy kitty and lets me have a few uninterrupted minutes.
 If I forget to get his food, well, he lets me know that I’m not done – by sitting on the keyboard.

 Then, coffee cup in hand, I sit at my desk.
 But before the emails, I take a moment to look outside the window and check the bird feeders.
 There’s something about seeing the birds fed or the blue sky, or the deer that occasionally wander in the yard that’s soothing.

-So, Jackson is fed, the birds still have about three days worth of seed and nuts, and I can feel energized to ‘start my day.’
+So, I’ve fed Jackson, the birds still have about three days worth of seed and nuts, and I can feel energized to ‘start my day.’

 Sometimes those tasks don’t feel as productive as they are time-consuming without necessarily resulting in a published post.
 When I reduce my ‘to-do’ list to ‘publishing,’ I don’t feel like I’ve done much.